skeema/skeema/doc/options.md

 With [workspace=temp-schema](#workspace), this option controls whether or not workspace operations are written to the database's binary log, which means they will be executed on replicas if replication is configured.

 If possible, it is generally preferable to avoid replication of workspace queries.
-The workspace schema is "cleaned up" (dropped in a safe manner) after processing each directory, and typically Skeema should be configured to only interact with master databases anyway, so replicating the workspace queries serves no purpose.
+The workspace schema is "cleaned up" (dropped in a safe manner) after processing each directory, and typically Skeema should be configured to only interact with writable (master) databases anyway, so replicating the workspace queries serves no purpose.
 However, the ability to selectively skip binary logging requires either the SUPER privilege or (in MySQL 8.0+) the SYSTEM_VARIABLES_ADMIN or SESSION_VARIABLES_ADMIN privileges.
 These superuser privileges may be unavailable in database-as-a-service environments, such as Amazon RDS.

 With a value of "on", Skeema will not do any special handling for workspace queries, meaning that they **will** be written to the binlog and be executed by replicas.
 This value is guaranteed to work regardless of user privileges.